About NorthLink WA

 Can I cycle along Tonkin Highway or Reid Highway during construction?

-Cyclists can not use Tonkin Highway between Guildford Road and Reid Highway, or Reid Highway between Altone Road and Malaga Drive.
+Cyclists are unable to use Tonkin Highway between Guildford Road and Reid Highway, or Reid Highway between Altone Road and Malaga Drive.
 Cyclists will be redirected to routes that ensure their safety during construction.
 On completion, new cycling and pedestrian facilities, including a four metre-wide shared path will be available alongside Tonkin Highway and Reid Highway.

 Does NorthLink WA allow for future public transport options?

 Yes.
 There is provision for future public transport options, including allowance for rail transport between the carriageways of Tonkin Highway.
-For more information, phone our Customer Information centre on 138 138.
+For more information, phone Metronet on (08) 9326 3666.

 What environmental approvals is NorthLink WA subject to?